EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 ### Send NPL messages

 When sending a message, the content is written into the NPL file descriptor.
 This message length should also not exceed 128KB.
-You can write inputs such as text inputs and `JSON` objects (after converting into strings) to this file descriptor as buffers.
+You can write inputs such as text inputs and `JSON` objects (after converting them into strings) to this file descriptor as buffers.

 ## Note :